 News & Events

-Dr Paul Rodgers, Managing Director of Ithaka Life Sciences, will be taking part alongside Mironid employees in the Great Scottish Run in Glasgow on October 1st, 2017.
-This is to help raise awareness for polycystic kidney disease (PKD), the world's most common inherited life-threatening condition.
+Dr Paul Rodgers, Managing Director of Ithaka Life Sciences, took part alongside Mironid employees in the Great Scottish Run in Glasgow on October 1st, 2017.
+This was to help raise awareness for polycystic kidney disease (PKD), the world's most common inherited life-threatening condition.

 Ithaka representatives will be at the following meetings: Please get in contact if you would like to meet.